 Kristen mentioned the “snowflake” method in her post.
 In this outlining process, you would start small and build up to more detail about your novel as you go through the ten steps.
 By the end of the process, you should be ready to write your first draft.

 What topics do you need to research to make your novel more authentic?
 Is there a place or time period you need to learn about?

 One of my main characters in the novel I’m writing for NaNoWriMo has amnesia.
 I’ve seen plenty of movies with characters who have amnesia, so I could try to write without researching.

-But that is a sure way I could botch this character’s situation.
+But that’s a sure way I could botch this character’s situation, right?

 I don’t want his situation to seem cheesy or unreal, so I’m going to learn how amnesia affects different people, as well as the different types of amnesia people can contract.

 Check out Kristen Keifer’s tips on how to research your novel effectively, including tips on how to interview, search the internet or books, and make good use of museums.

 Tauri Cox also provides actionable tips to research a novel in this blog post.